nullgemm/globuf/readme.md

 ```

 The scripts named after platforms will generate ninja scripts to compile
-Globox backends when supplied the `common` argument, but using backend
+Globox platforms when supplied the `common` argument, but using backend
 names instead will generate ninja scripts to compile backends:
 ```
 ./make/lib/x11.sh development common